 Striped refers to a specific brindle pattern that resembles tiger stripes (usually in black and red shades)

-Dapple is a pattern of irregular patches or splotches of dark pigment overlaying a lighter color.
-Most often you’ll find a white, grey, or brownish background and patches of brown, black, or tan over top.
+Dapple is a pattern of irregular patches or splotches of light pigment overlaying a darker color.
+Most often you’ll find white, silver, or grey patches on a background of brown, black, or tan.

 You can also have a mix of Dapple patterns with Piebald, Sable, and Brindle, as well as ‘Ticking’ and shading throughout the body.